 A legal challenge against the decision to prorogue parliament was rejected by the High Court in England on 6 September, with an appeal set for 17 September at the Supreme Court.

 On 11 September, the Scottish Court of Session (Scotland’s highest civil court) ruled that “the Prime Minister’s advice to HM the Queen that the United Kingdom Parliament should be prorogued from a day between 9 and 12 September until 14 October was unlawful because it had the purpose of stymying Parliament.”
-The case is now also set to go to the Supreme Court (the final court of appeal for civil cases in the UK) on Tuesday 17 September.

-What does this mean for Brexit?
+What had prorogation meant for Brexit?

-If parliament had not been prorogued, on a normal timetable there would have been roughly 22 parliamentary sitting days (Mondays to Thursdays) between 3 September and 31 October (the date we’re set to leave the EU) .
+If parliament had been prorogued, on a normal timetable there would have been roughly 22 parliamentary sitting days (Mondays to Thursdays) between 3 September and 31 October (the date we’re set to leave the EU) .
 This number could have been increased by five days if parliament sat during the Liberal Democrat party conference, and by another six if it sat on Fridays too (MPs would have to propose and vote in favour of these things).

 Update 11 September 2019